mehkarkarshruti/fact-store/README.md

-1. Add an embedding-based candidate filter (sentence-transformers + cosine similarity) before the LLM comparison step, so only likely-related fact pairs are sent for expensive reasoning — this both reduces token usage and would let reconciliation scale to many more documents.
+1. Add an embedding-based candidate filter (sentence-transformers + cosine similarity) before the LLM comparison step, so only likely-related fact pairs are sent for expensive reasoning.
+This both reduces token usage and would let reconciliation scale to many more documents.
 2. Surface failed-chunk warnings directly in the UI, with a visible retry queue, instead of silently returning zero facts.